FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

 For power data, USEF specifies separate message types for observations and forecasts.
 Correspondingly, FlexMeasures uses separate endpoints to communicate these messages.
-Observations of power data can be posted to the following POST endpoint:
+Observations of power data can be posted to `POST /api/v2_0/postMeterData <../api/v2_0.html#post--api-v2_0-postMeterData>`_.
+The URL might look like this:

 .. code-block:: html

     https://company.flexmeasures.io/api/<version>/postMeterData

-while forecasts of power data can be posted to the following POST endpoint:
+while forecasts of power data can be posted to `POST /api/v2_0/postPrognosis <../api/v2_0.html#post--api-v2_0-postPrognosis>`_.
+The URL might look like this:

 .. code-block:: html